ViLoh99/library-query-classifier/README.md

 Classifying library catalog search queries into **know-item** vs. **thematic** searches using GND lookup and SBERT + logistic regression.

+*Developed as part of a library and information science research project, 2025.*

 ---

 ## Overview